 First stop County Donegal.
 Dunlewey Church nestles at the foot of Mount Errigal in the heart of the Poisoned Glen.
 The scenery here is truly breathtaking.
 Errigal slopes down on one side while Lake Dunlewey shimmers on the other.
 Stunning.

-Coolcarrigan Church in Nass, Co Kildare, was founded in 1881.
+Coolcarrigan Church in Nass, Co Kildare dates back to 1881.
 It is built in a stunning woodland setting surrounded by a circular dry moat and can only be entered by passing through a lychgate.
 It’s remoteness and tranquility add to the beauty of the building itself.

-The Gallarus Oratory, standing handsomely amid farmland on the Dingle Peninsula in Co Kerry was the place of worship for early Christian farmers of the area.
+The Gallarus Oratory stands handsomely amid farmland on the Dingle Peninsula in Co Kerry.
+A place of worship for early Christian farmers of the area.
 Shaped like an upside-down boat, the simple dry-stone structure has remained waterproof to the present day.
-Still standing in perfect condition, this truly is a beautiful structure surrounded by the rural and picturesque beauty of Dingle.
+The building stands in perfect condition.
+A beautiful structure surrounded by the rural and picturesque beauty of Dingle.

-Gougane Barra Church lies west of Macroom in Kenmare Bay, Co Cork dating back to around 1700.
-During the times of the Penal Laws, Gougane Barra’s remoteness meant that it became a popular place for the celebration of the Catholic Mass.
-It is now famous for it’s picturesque location and richly decorated interior.
+Gougane Barra Church lies west of Macroom in Kenmare Bay, Co Cork.
+The church dates back to around 1700.
+During the times of the Penal Laws, Gougane Barra’s remoteness made it a popular place for the celebration of the Catholic Mass.
+Famous for it’s picturesque location and richly decorated interior.

 So next we’re off to the gorgeous county Mayo.
 Croagh Patrick overlooks the stunning Clew Bay in County Mayo.
 The mountain is famous for its annual Patrician Pilgrimage in honour of Saint Patrick.
 It is said that Saint Patrick fasted for forty days in 441 at this very place.
 A place of worship has existed here since the time of St. Patrick.
 The current chapel dates back to 1905.
 The views from here are spectacular.